-Succeeding during the pandemic, Part 1: Learning and studying remotely
+Succeeding in Grad School, Part 1: Learning and studying remotely

-The shift to online education as a result of the COVID-19 pandemic has created several new challenges for graduate students.
+However, online and distance learning may pose challenges for graduate students.
 Many students have a hard time avoiding distractions when forced to do their academic work from home.
-In addition, many have difficulty maintaining a consistent work schedule or finding a healthy balance between work time and leisure time.
-Further, students may have difficulties making academic progress without access to libraries, laboratories, archives, and computer labs, while others are simply exhausted by spending hours on video conferencing apps like Zoom.
+In addition, many have difficulty maintaining a consistent work schedule or finding a healthy balance between work time and leisure time, while others are simply exhausted by spending hours on video conferencing apps like Zoom.
+Furthermore, distance learning students may have difficulties making academic progress without easy access to libraries, laboratories, archives, and computer labs on campus.

-Obviously, there is no “quick fix” that can resolve all the difficulties you might face during this exceptional period.
-However, there are some strategies that you can use to make these difficulties a little easier to manage.
-This page (Part 1) discusses some of the challenges of online learning and what you can do about them.
-Part 2 focuses on maintaining mental health, and Part 3 reviews metacognitive strategies that help with all forms of academic study, whether online or in-person.
+Obviously, there is no “quick fix” that can resolve all the difficulties you might face as an online or distance-learning student.
+However, there are some strategies you can use to make these difficulties a little easier to manage.

 Practicing acceptance and self-compassion

 Accepting that you are having difficulty, and being compassionate to yourself as a result, can go a long way toward improving both your mood and your productivity.
-For more on maintaining mental health, see Part 2.
+For more on maintaining mental health, see Part 2 of this series.

 Beating “Zoom fatigue”